LCSO: Otter Creek burglary suspects arrested

 During the investigation, Owens admitted to lying to detectives about his involvement.

-Coffman was arrested on June 8, charged with multiple felonies and booked at the Levy County Jail with bond set at $425,000.
-Owens was arrested on a warrant on June 15, charged with multiple felonies and booked at the Levy County Jail with bond set at $520,000.
+Coffman was arrested on June 8, charged with multiple felonies, and booked at the Levy County Jail with bond set at $425,000.
+Owens was arrested on a warrant on June 15, charged with multiple felonies, and booked at the Levy County Jail with bond set at $520,000.

-Detectives believe Coffman and Owens are responsible for several more burglaries that have been reported in the Otter Creek area and is asking anyone with information to contact the Levy County Sheriff’s Office
+Detectives believe Coffman and Owens are responsible for several other burglaries that have been reported in the Otter Creek area and are asking anyone with information to contact the Levy County Sheriff’s Office